Hi, I'm Irene.

 I was the editor-in-chief for MiSciWriters during the 2016-2017 academic year.
 MiSciWriters is a student group that trains researchers to write about science to the general public.
 For two years I was the only graduate student news reporter at The Michigan Daily, my university's student-run newspaper.
 I focused on science, technology, and medicine, covering topics ranging from a cutting-edge cancer research to the Pokemon Go craze in 2016.

-Last year, I received a travel fellowship from DiverseScholar to attend the Science Writers 2016 conference in San Antonio, Texas.
-Earlier this year, I was chosen as one of 50 participants for the ComSciCon workshop in Chicago and joined the Massive Consortium.
+During grad school, I received a travel fellowship from DiverseScholar to attend the Science Writers 2016 conference in San Antonio, Texas.
+I also attended the ComSciCon workshop in Chicago, joined the Massive Consortium, and was one of the TEDMED scholars.

 Email: sohae.park [at] gmail [dot] com